duck7000/imdbGraphQLPHP/README.md

 PHP library for retrieving film and TV information from IMDb.
 Retrieve most of the information you can see on IMDb including films, TV series, TV episodes, people.
 Search for titles on IMDb.
-Download film posters and actor images.
+Download film posters, actor and episode images.
-There is a full list of all methods in the wiki https://github.com/duck7000/imdbphp6/wiki
+There is a full list of all methods in the wiki. https://github.com/duck7000/imdbphp6/wiki